kernelkit/infix/src/net/README.md

 Essentially, all leaves must be set up before their parents.
-Moving a leaf from one parent to another, e.g., from lag0 to br0, is tricky, it involves traversing the previous dependency order when removing leaves, and traversing the next dependency order when addning, see next section for an example.
+Moving a leaf from one parent to another, e.g., from lag0 to br0, is tricky, it involves traversing the previous dependency order when removing leaves, and traversing the next dependency order when adding, see next section for an example.